kunukn/single-detect/README.md

 <br>

 About K-nearest neighbor?
 Read this [blog](http://kunuk.wordpress.com/2013/01/21/k-nearest-neighbor-in-2d-dimension-space).

-The origin in the center is the red color.
+The origin in the center is the red color. <br>
 The pink colors are the nearest neighbors and are slightly larger in size.

 K-nearest neighbor
 ------------
 ![K Nearest Neighbor](https://raw.github.com/kunukn/single-detect/master/img/knn.gif "knn image")

 Nearest neighbors by same type only.
-The origin is the red and the same type is the purples.
+The origin is the red and the same type is the purple colors. <br>
-The nearest neighbors are the purples and are slightly larger in size.
+The nearest neighbors are slightly larger in size.

 ![K Nearest Neighbor](https://raw.github.com/kunukn/single-detect/master/img/knn2.gif "knn image2")